0xSickb0y/windcorp/README.md

 #### https://selfservice.windcorp.thm/

-This domain prompts for HTTP authentication, and at that point i did not had valid Credentials.
+This subdomain prompted for HTTP authentication, and at that point, I did not have valid credentials.

 ![Pasted image 20240810235617](https://github.com/user-attachments/assets/91a7eda8-cb08-4d80-b845-b7c9a883f041)
 ![Pasted image 20240810235258](https://github.com/user-attachments/assets/e2714cb3-553b-4014-a4e7-967417871091)